dickinson-comp378-jm/web/resources/index.md

 1. `insert`, `delete`, and `update` are good examples of transactions.
 By default, in MySQL, any single statement will be treated as a transaction.
+1. This is a good time to start using the Format button in phpMyAdmin.
+It will make your SQL much easier to read.
+1. It's also a good time to start commenting your SQL code.
+Lines beginning with two dashes (`--`) are treated as comments.

 The class will consist of some demos of the above SQL statements followed by free lab time for working on homework assignments and